Vimru/taps/README.md

 ## Usage
 	$ taps -h
-	usage: taps.py [-h] [-r] [-n NUM_OUTPUT] [--hide HIDE] [-q] [-c] [-v] [-m] [-o] {audit,query} ...
+	usage: taps [-h] [-r] [-n NUM_OUTPUT] [--hide HIDE] [-q] [-c] [-v] [-m] [-o] [-V] {audit,query} ...

 	Find your vulnerable packages, information from security.archlinux.org, and more!

 	optional arguments:
-	  -h, --help            show this help message and exit -r, --required        Show the 'required by' attribute of the packages (dependencies) -n NUM_OUTPUT, --num-output NUM_OUTPUT
+	  -h, --help            show this help message and exit -r, --required        Show the 'required by' attribute of the packages (vulnerable dependencies) -n NUM_OUTPUT, --num-output NUM_OUTPUT
 							The number of vulnerability items to print out --hide HIDE           The attributes to hide, separated by commas (no spaces).
 	  -q, --quiet           Only print package names.
 	  -c, --cve             Show CVE names and links.
 Use with -v for detailed information.
-	  -v, --verbose         Output information about specific versions where possible, CVE descriptions and links to references for CVEs if -c option used.
+	  -v, --verbose         Output information about specific versions and patches where possible.
+Use with -c for CVE descriptions and links to references for CVEs.
 WARNING: passing both -v and -c options will take significantly longer to process due to fetching individual CVE data.
 	  -m, --monochrome      Don't use colors.
 	  -o, --one-at-time     Show one item at a time, press enter to show next.
+	  -V, --version         show program's version number and exit

 	Available modes:
 	  {audit,query}
 		audit               Identify any installed packages with vulnerabilities, determine if patches are available.
+Use -h for more information. query               Query past and existing package vulnerabilities.
 Use -h for more information.
-		query               Query past and existing package vulnerabilities.
-Use -h for more information.<br>
 <br>

 	$ taps audit -h
-	usage: taps.py audit [-h] [-p]
+	usage: taps audit [-h] [-p]

 	Show whether any installed packages have vulnerabilities and determine if patches are available.
 Versions are checked in case you haven't updated in a